bendickman/the-worry-list/README.md

 ### TheWorryList.Persistence

-Data access including migration and seed data
+Data access including migration and seed data.

+In order to run the PostgreSQL database, you need to install docker and run the following command. which will install the required container:

+`docker run --name dev -e POSTGRES_USER=youruser -e POSTGRES_PASSWORD=yourpassword -p 5432:5432 -d postgres:latest`

 ### TheWorryList.Infrastructure